 Why do mergers fail?
 Three “Good Deals” that went wrong

-Corporate mergers can lead to the creation of more viable and valuable businesses with wider and deeper market shares, or they can be unmitigated failures.
+Corporate mergers can lead to the creation of more viable and valuable businesses with broader and deeper market shares, or they can be unmitigated failures.
 A merger is a combination of two companies, in which one corporation absorbs another corporation or a joint company is formed.
 Logic would dictate that corporations would select companies that complement their existing brands or take the business into new markets but always with the belief that the lesser company’s products and services are compatible with the mission and strategic goals.
 Why do mergers fail?
-Often it is because the two companies have different missions and cultures or use considerably different business strategies, costing the purchasing company billions in financial losses.
+Often it is because the two companies have different purposes and cultures or use considerably different business strategies, costing the purchasing company billions in financial losses.

-Following are three examples of mergers failing for different reasons.
+The following are three examples of mergers failing for different reasons.
 Despite the fact the buying companies are Fortune 500 successes, these examples prove that even experienced, successful executives can make poor and expensive decisions.

 Why do mergers fail?
 Daimler Benz and Chrysler